Kroger joins Walmart, Dick's, raises minimum age for gun buyers to 21

 “We made the decision (Wednesday) that we will no longer sell assault-style rifles in Alaska nor accept any special orders of these weapons in this market,” a Kroger spokeswoman said.

 Fourteen students and three adults were killed in Florida on Feb.
 14 after being shot with a semi-automatic AR-15-style assault rifle.
-Authorities said it was purchased legally last year by the accused gunman, Nikolas Cruz, when he was 18 years old.
+Authorities have said the weapon was purchased legally last year by the accused gunman, Nikolas Cruz, when he was 18 years old.

-Federal firearms law allows people aged 18 and older to buy “long guns,” including shotguns and rifles, and associated ammunition from licensed firearm dealers.
+Federal firearms law allows people aged 18 and older to buy“long guns,” including shotguns and rifles, and associated ammunition from licensed firearm dealers.
 The law restricts dealer sales of other guns, including handguns like pistols, and related ammunition to people who are 21 and older.

-The National Rifle Association, which represents gun makers and gun owners, opposes raising the minimum age for purchases of rifles or “long guns.”
+The National Rifle Association, which represents gunmakers and gun owners, opposes raising the minimum age for purchases of rifles or“long guns.”

-An online petition calling for Academy Sports and Outdoors, based in Katy, Texas, to halt assault rifle sales had more than 6,900 signatures on Change.org by late Thursday.
+An online petition calling for Academy Sports and Outdoors, based in Katy, Texas, to halt assault rifle sales had almost 8,000 signatures on Change.org by Thursday afternoon.

 Representatives from Academy Sports did not immediately respond to requests for comment.

-The company’s website says it has more than 240 stores.
+New online petitions also target Bass Pro Shops and Cabela’s, which together operate roughly 200 stores.
+Bass Pro, which bought Cabela’s in September, did not immediately comment.

 Walmart stopped selling assault firearms and accessories in 2015 and only sells handguns in Alaska.
 Dick’s said on Wednesday it would stop selling assault-style rifles and high-capacity magazines.

-Additional reporting by Aishwarya Venugopal in Bengaluru; Editing by Bernadette Baum
+Additional reporting by Aishwarya Venugopal in Bengaluru; Editing by Bernadette Baum and Tom Brown